vespa-engine/blog/_posts/2021-07-05-stateless-model-evaluation.md

 content nodes, purely running stateless container code, including serving machine-learned models.

-This makes it very easy to deploy applications.
+This makes it easy to deploy applications.
 It offers a lot of flexibility in combining many types of models and computations out of the box without any plugins or extensions.
 In the next section, we'll see how to set up stateless model evaluation.